ParaffinIoT/paraffiniot.github.io/README.md

 * Simple and Scalable.
 * HTTP, MQTT and CoAP connections together as a bridge.
 * MQTT 3.1 and 3.1.1 compliant.
-* Sercured with authentication and JWT.
+* Sercured with authentication and authorization.

 ## Installation